turingschool/curriculum/source/projects/http_yeah_you_know_me.markdown

 ### The env hash

 The keys to this hash are mostly pre-defined (as in: go hard code them into the hash).
+Some of the headers might not be (I found a list [here](https://github.com/rack/rack/blob/028438ffffd95ce1f6197d38c04fa5ea6a034a85/lib/rack/lint.rb#L65)).
+...don't worry about that stuff until after you get Sinatra working ;)

-Some of the headers might not be.
-I do know that you can run the Sinatra framework using this hash (rack.input should be the body, I think... you'll have to play with it to see!
+I do know that you can run the Sinatra framework using this hash (rack.input should be the body, I think... you'll have to play with it to see!)
-...do that after you get everything else working ;)

 ```ruby
 require 'stringio'